-Yet traditional conferences don’t have explicit ground rules!
+However, traditional conferences don’t have explicit ground rules!

-Perhaps you’re thinking: We’re adults, we know how to behave! or What’s the point, we’re only together for a few days!
+So perhaps you’re thinking: We’re adults, we know how to behave! or What’s the point, we’re only together for a few days!

 Here’s why the right explicit ground rules will improve your conference.

 The right ground rules fundamentally change the environment of a conference.
 The six ground rules used at Conferences That Work are not about nitpicking issues like turning off cell phones & pagers in sessions (good luck!)
-Instead they are designed to create an intimate and safe conference environment, by sending participants these powerful messages:
+Instead they create an intimate and safe conference environment, by sending participants these powerful messages:

 “While you are here, you have the right and opportunity to be heard.”
 “Your individual needs and desires are important here.”
 “You will help to determine what happens at this conference.”
 “What happens here will be kept confidential.
 You can feel safe here.”
 “At this conference, you can create, together with others, opportunities to learn and to share.”